 - Shrestha Mohanty, Graduate Student, School of Information, UC Berkeley

-The team is passionate about creating tools for communities to provide collective input into decisions that affect them directly.
+The peer-to-peer CAFE model allows people to directly provide input into decisions that affect them and explore and evaluate the input of others.
 This open source, e-participation platform provides participants dynamic visual feedback about their position on key social issues, applies statistical models and collaborative filtering to rapidly discover emerging trends as data is collected, and presents emerging insights back to participants and decision-makers in near real time.
 By fostering open-ended dialogue and facilitating a more nuanced assessment of public opinion about complex issues, CAFE enables more informed organizational decisions while increasing participant engagement in decision-making processes.
-The team has worked directly with collaborators in Mexico, Uganda and the Philippines to ensure the questions and methodology used to analyze and present the data are culturally appropriate.
-Team members have traveled to locations in the field to overcome any technological complexities and to work with local partners for knowledge transfer and sustainability of the project.
+The team has worked with the US State Department, the California Lt.
+Governor's Office, and groups in Mexico, Uganda and the Philippines to ensure the questions and methodology used to analyze and present the data are culturally appropriate.

 The CAFE platform has successfully empowered participants to identify priority issues for their communities and streamline the delivery of this feedback to those who make decisions on their behalf.
 The California Report Card implementation surfaced widespread concern for earthquake preparedness.
 As a result, the team continued a partnership with the Office of Lt.
 Gov. Gavin Newsom to develop QuakeCAFE, collecting ideas for how California state leaders could help residents better prepare for a major earthquake.
 Mexico Participa enabled the National Electoral Institute to identify priority issues in advance of the 2015 election, including concerns regarding corruption and strategies to mitigate its impact.
 In Uganda, CAFE enabled insight into barriers to effective family planning, offering administrators of the trainings new ideas for improving their efforts.
 And in the Philippines, CAFE has facilitated community-driven strategies for typhoon and flood preparedness; the platform has been developed with local university students and faculty, who have also gained insights from the application of new technology and social science methods.